 Excellent Ventilation and Weather Resistance

 At only 41″ tall with a dome shape, harsh winds will glide right over the Allak 2.
 Even though the tent is small and not as heavyweight as other Hilleberg 2 person tents, this model can handle tougher conditions than other brands.
 It is a true 4 season tent that is going to keep you cozy and comfortable in a variety of weather extremes.

-The bathtub style floor goes up quite high on the tent and is going to prevent any water or moisture from leaking in.
-This makes the Allak 2 ideal for wet weather, whether it’s spring showers or a slushy snow.
+The bathtub-style floor goes up quite high on the tent and is going to prevent any water or moisture from leaking in.
+This makes the Allak 2 ideal for wet weather, whether it’s spring showers or slushy snow.

 The actual roof vents can be opened and closed from inside the tent.
 These vents are covered for protection from snow, rain and wind.
-Addition water and wind protection comes in the form of storm flaps over the zippers on the tent.
+In addition water and wind protection come in the form of storm flaps over the zippers on the tent.